fabschurt/silex-provider-captcha/README.md

-*Note&nbsp;:* it is advised to use a cache busting mechanism (here&nbsp;: a `cache_buster` parameter whose value is based on current time), otherwise some browsers might keep the requested image in cache and display it even after page refresh.
+*Note&nbsp;:* it is advised to use a cache busting mechanism (here&nbsp;: a `cache_buster` parameter whose value is based on current time), otherwise some browsers might keep the requested image in cache and display it again even after page refresh.

 When the image is requested, the controller stores the corresponding phrase in session for later use/comparison.
 The phrase changes every time the image is